 Aromatherapy Rice Heating Pad or Heating Blanket -A lot of patients going through chemotherapy get really achy!
 My heat blanket really helped me sleep and calm my achy bones.
 Both of these were my favorite and I still use them all the time!
 If you're super crafty here's a tutorial to make your own aromatherapy rice heating pads and for the rest of us you can find lots of great ones on Amazon.
 I love the Earth Therapeutics brand and recommend the ones you can microwave like these ones.

-Soft Blanket -Because I had to stay at the hospital for five days straight when receiving my chemotherapy, a super soft blanket was the perfect thing to take with me to the hospital.
+Soft Blanket’s like these ones make the best gifts! -Because I had to stay at the hospital for five days straight when receiving my chemotherapy, a super soft blanket was the perfect thing to take with me to the hospital.
 It felt a little more like home, gave me comfort and helped me sleep.
 Well...as much as you can sleep in a noisy hospital with busy nurses and a roommate listening to Spanish soap Operas really loud all through the night hehe.

 Comforting Herbal Tea (Aveda) -This is my favorite herbal tea!
 I gave it to my friend who was going through chemo and now it's her favorite too!
 It has a licorice/peppermint taste, which I usually don't like, but this stuff is heavenly!
 It's soothing and flavorful, no sugar needed.